Volunteer at DESC

 If able to attend, please RSVP by email to Margaret Klockars at firstname.lastname@example.org.

-Our current individual openings are on Volunteer Match.
+Some of our individual openings are listed on Volunteer Match.
 If you’d like, you can check them out, and apply to any and all that interest you.

 Thanks again.
 You’re on your way to making a significant impact on the lives of the vulnerable and those that are experiencing homelessness.